European Rugby Champions Cup: Group stage

 For the pool stage teams are placed into pools via a draw.
-The teams are ranked based on domestic league performance the previous season, and arranged into four tiers.
+The teams are ranked based on domestic league performance the previous season and arranged into four tiers.
 Teams are then drawn from the tiers into pools at random, with the restriction that no team will be drawn in the same pool as another team from the same league and tier.
 The nature of the draw means that sides will have a relatively even spread of matches across venues, leagues and tiers.

-Teams will play the two other teams in their pool from each different league once, at home or away, and match points will be awarded depending on the result of each game, with teams receiving four points for a win, and two for a draw.
+Teams play the two other teams in their pool from each different league once, home or away, and match points are awarded depending on the result of each game, with teams receiving four points for a win and two for a draw.
 Teams can also earn bonus points for scoring four or more tries and/or for losing a match by seven points or fewer.